 Most of what I've read about AI-assisted development is either uncritically enthusiastic or uncritically skeptical.
-I want to write something more measured because I think the reality is interesting in ways that don't fit either camp.
+I want to write something more measured, because the reality is interesting in ways that don't fit either camp.

-I've been working with Claude Code as my primary development partner for four months on a production CRM and marketing platform I'm building in TypeScript on Next.js.
-It is, as of this writing, the largest single project I've worked on alone.
-I want to describe what working this way is actually like, in concrete terms, with what's good and what's hard kept separate.
+I've been building with Claude Code as my primary development partner since January, about six months now, across several projects.
+The largest was a production CRM and marketing platform for a Tanzania-based safari operator, a ground-up rebuild in TypeScript on Next.js of a static site I had hand-coded the year before.
+It is live now, running the business day to day, and the biggest thing I have shipped working alone.
+I want to describe what working this way is actually like, in concrete terms, with what is good and what is hard kept separate.

 The shape of the collaboration